taocpp/PEGTL/doc/Contrib-and-Examples.md

 The 'unsigned action' converts the matched digits from `in` into an integer and stores it in `st`.

 An exception is thrown on overflow.
-Behaviour is undefined if `in` is anything other than a non-empty sequence of ASCII digits.
+Behavior is undefined if `in` is anything other than a non-empty sequence of ASCII digits.

 ```c++
  struct unsigned_action